ankitpateriya16/hellodemo/README.md

-Install and configure the Jenkins architecture on Azure VM Use the required plugins to run the build
+Install and configure the Jenkins architecture on Azure VM
+>user the this file setup-jenkins.sh for java and jenkins and docker-setup for docker installation Use the required plugins to run the build
   > install maven pluging
       > go to manage jenkins => pluging => available pluging => search maven and install maven integration pluging